GillesArcas/forline/README.md

 # forline
 A small utility to execute python instructions for each line of text files.
 Inspired by awk and the perl -n option missing in python.
 Based on http://code.activestate.com/recipes/437932/ with additional options for heading code (-b, which can be used for imports), trailing code (-e) and separators (-s).
-As in the original script, the variables line, words[] and num have the the following meaning:
+As in the original script, the variables line, words[] and num have the following meaning:

 * line refers to the current line (without carriage return),
 * words[n] refers to the nth word (starting from 0).
 The line is splitted with spaces or the separator given with the -s option